 The description should explain what it is, who’s involved, and why it matters – what is the point of your report?
 It should outline the scope and timeframe of the project, and briefly state what information you’ll be using, both primary observations and existing literature.

 The outline should indicate how you see the structure of what you will write.
-It should be a simple as chapter headings + section titles and a one-line description of each.
+It should be a simple as chapter headings + section titles and a one-sentence description of each.

-Send your proposal to your Sr Supervisor – ideally before the end of your internship term.
+Send your proposal to your Sr Supervisor – the earlier the better.
 Then prepare to take feedback and revise it multiple times.
-Time and effort spent on getting the proposal really clear (and clearly understood by both you and your Sr Supervisor) is much more efficient than time spend on additional drafts of the report itself.
-Five revisions of the proposal and two drafts of the report is vastly better than two of the proposal and five drafts.
+Time and effort spent on making the proposal really clear (and clearly understood by both you and your Sr Supervisor) is much more efficient than time spent revising the report itself.
+Five revisions of the proposal and two drafts of the report is vastly better than two of the proposal and five drafts of the report.